Embloy/Embloy-Developers/docs/tutorial-basics/integrate-quicklink.md

       return;
     }

-    // Call the Embloy SDK to request a link to a application session which we then want redirect the user to let url = '';
+    // Call the Embloy SDK to request a link to an application session which we then want to redirect the user to let url = '';
     try {
-      const embloy = new EmbloyClient(clientToken, new EmbloySession("job", jobSlug as string));
+      const embloy = new EmbloyClient(clientToken, new EmbloySession("job", jobSlug));
       url = await embloy.makeRequest(); // ✨ Here's where the magic happens ✨
     } catch (error) {
       console.error('Error making request:', error);